open-telemetry/opentelemetry-java-instrumentation/README.md

 ```
 compile group: 'io.opentracing', name: 'opentracing-api', version: "0.30.0"
 compile group: 'io.opentracing', name: 'opentracing-util', version: "0.30.0"
-compile group: 'com.datadoghq', name: 'dd-trace', version: "${dd-trace-java.version}"
+compile group: 'com.datadoghq', name: 'dd-trace-ot', version: "${dd-trace-java.version}"
 ```

 Configure your application using environment variables or system properties as discussed in the [config](#configuration) section.

 #### Examples

-Rather than referencing classes directly from `dd-trace` (other than registering `DDTracer`), we strongly suggest using the [OpenTracing API](https://github.com/opentracing/opentracing-java).
+Rather than referencing classes directly from `dd-trace-ot` (other than registering `DDTracer`), we strongly suggest using the [OpenTracing API](https://github.com/opentracing/opentracing-java).
 [Additional documentation on the api](docs/opentracing-api.md) is also available.

 Let's look at a simple example.